aws/karpenter-provider-aws/website/content/en/preview/upgrading/v1-migration.md

 * Every Karpenter upgrade from pre-v1.0.0 versions must go through an upgrade to minor version `v1.0.0`.
 * You must be upgrading to `v1.0.0` from a version of Karpenter that supports NodePools, NodeClaims, and NodeClasses (`0.32.0`+ Karpenter versions support v1beta1 APIs).
 * Karpenter `1.0.0`+ supports Karpenter v1 and v1beta1 APIs and will not work with earlier Provisioner, AWSNodeTemplate or Machine alpha APIs.
 Do not upgrade to `1.0.0`+ without first [upgrading to `0.32.x`]({{<ref "upgrade-guide#upgrading-to-0320" >}}) or later.
-* Because version `1.0.0` supports both the v1beta1 and v1 APIs, it allows you to migrate your existing APIs without experiencing downtime.
+* Version `1.0.0` adds [conversion webhooks](https://kubernetes.io/docs/tasks/extend-kubernetes/custom-resources/custom-resource-definition-versioning/#webhook-conversion) to automatically pull the v1 API version of previously applied v1beta1 NodePools, EC2NodeClasses, and NodeClaims.
+Karpenter will stop serving the v1beta1 API version at v1.1.0 and will drop the conversion webhooks at that time.
+You will need to migrate all stored manifests to v1 API versions on Karpenter v1.0+.
+Keep in mind that this is a conversion and not dual support, which means that resources are updated in-place rather than migrated over from the previous version.

+See the [Changelog]({{<ref "#changelog" >}}) for details about actions you should take before upgrading to v1.0 or v1.1.

 ## Upgrade Procedure

-This procedure assumes you are running the Karpenter controller on cluster and want to upgrade that cluster to v1.0.0.

-**NOTE**: Please read through the entire procedure before beginning the upgrade.
+Please read through the entire procedure before beginning the upgrade.
 There are major changes in this upgrade, so you should carefully evaluate your cluster and workloads before proceeding.

-1. Determine the current cluster version: Run the following to make sure that your Karpenter version is between `v0.32.11` and `v0.37.1`:
+1. Determine the current cluster version: Run the following to make check your Karpenter version:
    ```bash
    kubectl get pod -A | grep karpenter
    kubectl describe pod -n karpenter karpenter-xxxxxxxxxx-xxxxx | grep Image: